The Best Bays to Visit on Koh Tao

 The bay is private so there is a charge to enter through the resort, and it can get crowded as its very popular with tourists.

-Shark Bay is named after the black tip reef sharks who, as with Aow Leuk Bay, use the shallows as a nursery environment for their young.
+Shark Bay is named after the black tip reef sharks that use the shallows as a nursery environment for their young.

-The adults can be seen around 250 metres off shore where the water depth drops to at least 5-6 metres.
+You may be lucky to find an adult Black Tip Shark further offshore where the water starts to get deeper.
 It is also a good location on Koh Tao to see green sea turtles on a daily basis.

 The turtles can be found around the coral reefs in the bay and they can be up to a metre long and are friendly and undaunted by humans.